North Korean Leader Says He Will Suspend Arms Tests, Shut Nuclear Test Site - Slashdot

 If different American groups support a deal in Ko

 Gonna be so much butthurt.
-(Score:1)
+(Score:5, Funny)

 When the history books record peace in korea because of trump.